Quantum Weirdness: The ASROCM

 The quantum is an amazing object.
 On the one hand it appears to have a classical geometry, a spherical spatial volume with momentum (linear velocity) and angular momentum (axial rotation).
 But when QM interactions occur, suddenly it is a spreadsheet, as if it unrolls itself into a sheet of paper on which a great many things may be recorded and processed.
 It is almost as if every corpuscle in the universe is a little computer processor.
 Trillions upon trillions of them are interlocked in the nuclear ice in static arrays at the highest possible energy.
 The core CPU in the nuclear ice is one monster supercomputer.

 Years ago, and again recently, I have heard speculation from the physics community that the universe may be simulated, reality being somehow projected from an external processing environment.
 That could be true, however I suggest that what we are supposed to believe from the evidence at hand is that the CPU is an embedded processor in the nuclear ice, the throne of God.
 It all kind of depends on the specific purpose of this particular universe, it could very well be what I call a "sandbox" universe, where nothing is real, we are simply a handfull of A.I.'s being fed a stream of data intended to convince us that what we are experiencing is real life in a real universe.
 Regardless, the data is real enough, so the reality we perceive is generated somewhere, from something, and for the most part it may be irrelevant if this is an actual universe with an embedded CPU or a sandbox universe pretending to be more than it is.
-I am going to assume that this is not a sandbox universe, though unofficially, I sometimes wonder.
+For the moment, I am going to assume that this is not a sandbox universe.

 As I pointed out earlier, macroscopic objects have master spreadsheet functions as well.
 If everything in the universe were simply inanimate objects, processing physical reality would be much simpler.
 But not everything in the universe is inanimate matter.
 Life is animated, and living things make choices concerning their path in space-time, and thus may do unexpected things.
 It does lead to problems sometimes.